 thread pool callbacks.
 For such cases, the thread pool must be

-done by means of a timeout, the length of which can be tuned
+by means of a timeout, the length of which can be tuned using

-an upper limit of 6 seconds to prevent the risk of a
+upper limit of 6 seconds to prevent the risk of a deadlocked

-a long-running statement was permitted to block a thread
+long-running statement was permitted to block a thread group,

-group, all other connections assigned to the group would be
+all other connections assigned to the group would be blocked and

-blocked and unable to start execution until the long-running
+unable to start execution until the long-running statement

-statement completed.
-In the worst case, this could take hours
+completed.
+In the worst case, this could take hours or even

 The value of

-should be chosen such that statements that execute longer than
+be chosen such that statements that execute longer than its

-its value are considered stalled.
-Stalled statements generate
+value are considered stalled.
+Stalled statements generate a lot

-a lot of extra overhead since they involve extra context
+of extra overhead since they involve extra context switches and

-switches and in some cases even extra thread creations.
-On the
+in some cases even extra thread creations.
+On the other hand,

-necessary.
-Short wait values permit threads to start more
+Short wait values permit threads to start more quickly.
+Short

-quickly.
-Short values are also better for avoiding deadlock
+values are also better for avoiding deadlock situations.
+Long

-situations.
-Long wait values are useful for workloads that
+wait values are useful for workloads that include long-running

 Suppose a server executes a workload where 99.9% of the

-loaded, and the remaining statements take between 100ms and 2
+and the remaining statements take between 100ms and 2 hours

-hours fairly evenly spread.
-In this case, it would make sense
+fairly evenly spread.
+In this case, it would make sense to set

 thread_pool_stall_limit to 10